How to Pass a DOT Audit: A Complete Preparation Guide

 Auditors check six main areas.
 Here's what each one means in plain terms:

-- Driver files — For each driver: do you have their application, CDL copy, medical card, driving record, drug test results, and background checks?
+• Driver files (DQF — Driver Qualification File) — For each driver: do you have their application, CDL (Commercial Driver's License) copy, medical card, driving record, drug test results, and background checks?
 Is everything current?

-- Hours of service — Are your drivers using ELDs?
+• Hours of service — Are your drivers using ELDs (Electronic Logging Devices — the devices in the truck that automatically record driving time)?
 Are you reviewing their logs?
 Are there violations you missed?

-- Drug & alcohol testing — Do you have a testing program?
-Are you in the random pool?
-Are you checking the FMCSA database?
+• Drug & alcohol testing — Do you have a testing program for your CDL drivers?
+Are they in the random pool?
+Are you checking the FMCSA Clearinghouse (the FMCSA's online database tracking CDL driver drug and alcohol violations)?

-1) No driving record (MVR) on file for a driver.
+1) No driving record (MVR — Motor Vehicle Record) on file for a driver.
 2) Missing drug test results.
 3) Incomplete driver applications.
 4) No annual vehicle inspection on record.
 5) Issues with hours of service logs.
 Notice a pattern?
 It's all about keeping paperwork current.

 How to Prepare: A Simple Checklist